 4. While New SRO is recognized as a self-regulatory organization of which Mutual Fund Dealers operating in the Province of Québec are required to be members, those Mutual Fund Dealers are not required to contribute to the Mutual Fund Dealer Fund in respect of Customer Accounts located in Québec.
-Accordingly, Customer Accounts of Mutual Fund Dealers located in Québec will not be eligible for coverage by New IPF.
+Accordingly, these Customer Accounts will not be eligible for coverage by CIPF.
 Generally, a Customer Account is considered to be located in Québec for these purposes if the office serving the Customer is located in Québec.